vladosfi/BestService/README.md

 Welcome to the repository for the BestService-Web-Project!
 This project is built using ASP.NET Core 3.1, aiming to provide a comprehensive web service for users.
 Below are key features and technologies used in the development of this project.

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

-## Key Features
+## Key Features ##

 1. **Microsoft SQL Server as Database Service:**
-   Markup : * Utilizing Microsoft SQL Server to store and manage data efficiently.
+   * Utilizing Microsoft SQL Server to store and manage data efficiently.

 2. **Entity Framework Core:**
-   Markup : * Employing Entity Framework Core for seamless interaction with the database through an Object-Relational Mapping (ORM) framework.
+   * Employing Entity Framework Core for seamless interaction with the database through an Object-Relational Mapping (ORM) framework.

 3.	**MVC Areas:**
-   Markup : * Organizing the project into MVC (Model-View-Controller) areas for better structure and maintainability.
+   * Organizing the project into MVC (Model-View-Controller) areas for better structure and maintainability.

 4.	**ASP.NET Identity System:**
    Markup : * Implementing the ASP.NET Identity System for robust management of users and roles.